The 32D Infantry Division

 128TH Infantry Regiment

-120TH Field Artillery Battalion (LTC Harold A. Morgan)
+120TH Field Artillery Battalion, Lt.
+Col. Harold A. Morgan, from Merrill, WI

 32D Signal Company

-632D Tank Destroyer Battalion (not officially organic to the Division) (MAJ Roy W. Bailey)
+632D Tank Destroyer Battalion (not organic to the Division), Maj.
+Roy William Bailey, from Eau Claire, WI

 The drastic reorganization meant that thousands of the Division’s soldiers and officers were now excess, and their pending loss was difficult for many at first.
 Many of these men were National Guard Soldiers from Michigan and Wisconsin who had served with the 32D Division for years.
 Some of them, especially junior enlisted and junior officers, could be transferred to fill vacancies within the Division.
 For many, the only option was a transfer to some other unit outside the Division.

-COL John C. P. Hanley and LTC Sylvester S. Zintek were transferred to the 28TH ‘Keystone’ Infantry Division (Pennsylvania National Guard), then training at nearby Camp Beauregard, LA.
-Both had been with the Wisconsin National Guard for many years, COL Hanley resided in Chilton, Wisconsin, and had commanded the 107TH Quartermaster Regiment, LTC Zintek was from Milwaukee, Wisconsin, and had been the regimental surgeon for 127TH Infantry.
+Col. John C. P. Hanley and Lt.
+Col. Sylvester S. Zintek were transferred to the 28TH ‘Keystone’ Infantry Division, Pennsylvania National Guard, then training at nearby Camp Beauregard, LA.
+Both had been with the Wisconsin National Guard for many years, Col. Hanley resided at Chilton, Wisconsin, and had commanded the 107TH Quartermaster Regiment; Lt.
+Col. Zintek was from Milwaukee, Wisconsin, and had been the Div. medical inspector, prior to that he was regimental surgeon for 127TH Infantry.

-COL Hanley was the commander of the 107TH QM Regt., Wisconsin National Guard, when the 32D Div. mobilized on 15 Oct.
+Col. Hanley was the commander of the 107TH QM Regt., Wisconsin National Guard, when the 32D Div. mobilized on 15 Oct.
 '40.
-He was a CPT assigned to Co.
+He was a Capt. assigned to Co.
 B, 4TH Wis.
 Inf. at Stanley, WI, when the Wisconsin National Guard mobilized for WWI.
 That company became HQ Co, 107TH Ammunition Train when the 32D Div. was created.
-CPT Hanley served with that unit in France during WWI.
-MAJ Hanley served with the 105TH Cav.
-Regt., Wisconsin National Guard, ca. 1920 to 1940, ultimately attaining the rank of COL and assigned as commander of the regiment.
-COL Hanley served in the European Theater during WWII.
+Capt.
+Hanley served with that unit in France during WWI.
+Maj.
+Hanley served with the 105TH Cav.
+Regt., Wisconsin National Guard, ca. 1920 to 1940, ultimately attaining the rank of Col. and assigned as commander of the regiment.
+Col. Hanley served in the European Theater during WWII.
 After his arrival in England he was assigned base transportation officer for the Normandy invasion.
 Later he was made chief of transportation for the UK and the liberated countries of Europe.
 He earned the French Croix de Guerre and Legion of Merit for his WWII service.
 When he was discharged after the war he moved to Manitowoc, WI, he died there suddenly on 22 Jul.
 '50 at the age of 59.
 He is interred at Evergreen Cemetery, Manitowoc, WI.

 None of the Division’s four general officers survived the reorganization.
 Major General Irving J. Fish, from Wisconsin and commanding general of the Division, was soon to be transferred.
 Brigadier General Thomas Colladay, from Flint, Michigan, and commander of the 63D Inf.
 Bde., retired.
 Brigadier General Paul B. Clemens, from Milwaukee, Wisconsin, and commander of the 64TH Inf.
 Bde., transferred.
-Brigadier General William S. Wood, commander of the 57TH FA Bde., as mentioned earlier he resigned.
+Brigadier General William S. Wood, Jr., commander of the 57TH FA Bde., resigned, as mentioned above.

-In February of 1942, General Fish was reassigned to other duties when he became over-age for combat command.
-General Fish had been associated with the 32D Division and the Wisconsin National Guard for many years; he served on the Mexican Border with the Wisconsin National Guard in 1916 and served with the 32D Division in World War I.
+In February of 1942, Maj.
+Gen. Fish was reassigned to other duties when he became “over-age for combat command.”
+Maj.
+Gen. Fish had been associated with the 32D Division and the Wisconsin National Guard for many years; he served on the Mexican Border with the Wisconsin National Guard in 1916 and served with the 32D Division in World War I.

-On 9 February 1942, Brigadier General Edwin F. Harding took command of the Division.
-He was promoted to Major General on 13 February.
+On 9 February 1942, Brig.
+Gen. Edwin F. Harding assumed command of the Division.
+He was promoted to Maj.
+Gen. on 13 February.

-MG Harding came to the 32D Division from the 9TH Infantry Division, where he had been assistant division commander.
-Before that he had been commander of the 27TH Infantry Regiment (at that time the 27TH Infantry was assigned to the Hawaiian Division).
-He had graduated from the U.S. Military Academy in 1909.
-He was a native of Franklin, Ohio.
+Maj.
+Gen. Harding, a native of Franklin, Ohio, came to the 32D Division from the 9TH Infantry Division, where he had been assistant division commander.
+Before that, he had been commander of the 27TH Infantry Regiment (at that time the 27TH Inf. was assigned to the Hawaiian Division).
+He had graduated from the USMA at West Point in 1909.

-Brigadier General Albert W. Waldron was assigned to the Division around this time as commanding general, 32D Division Artillery.
+Brig.
+Gen. Albert W. Waldron, from Rockville Center, NY, was assigned to the Division around this time as commanding general, 32D Division Artillery.

-Shortly after General Harding assumed command, the Division moved to Fort Devens, Massachusetts and began preparing to be shipped to Northern Ireland.
+Shortly after Maj.
+Gen. Harding assumed command, the Division moved to Fort Devens, Massachusetts and began preparing to be shipped to Northern Ireland.

 On 25 March 1942, the Division was notified that it was being sent to Australia to help halt the Japanese advances in the Southwest Pacific and attempt to put the Japanese on the defensive.

 The 32D Division, along with the 41ST Division, would become part of I Corps in Australia.
-Major General Robert L. Eichelberger, a classmate of General Harding’s at West Point, was the I Corps commander.
-I Corps had been scheduled to participate in Operation Torch in North Africa later in the year, until a last minute change sent it, too, to Australia.
-General Eichelberger had seen sudden changes of mission before (and he would see more in the future), during World War I, when scheduled to go to France, a last minute change found him as assistant chief of staff of our American Expeditionary Force in Siberia, Russia.
+Maj.
+Gen. Robert L. Eichelberger, a classmate of Maj.
+Gen. Harding’s at West Point, was the I Corps commander.
+I Corps had been scheduled to participate in Operation TORCH in North Africa later in the year, until a last minute change sent it, too, to Australia.
+Maj.
+Gen. Eichelberger had seen sudden changes of mission before (and he would see more in the future), during World War I, when scheduled to go to France, a last minute change found him as assistant chief of staff of our American Expeditionary Force in Siberia, Russia.

 On 9 April 1942, Bataan fell to the Japanese.
-All surviving members of Company A, 192D Tank Battalion became prisoners and, along with the other American and Philippine forces who surrendered to the Japanese, participated in the infamous "Death March."
-Three years later, after the defeat of Japan, the 35 remaining men of the Janesville Tank Company were released from POW camps and returned home.
+All surviving members of Company A, 192D Tank Battalion became prisoners and, along with the other American and Philippine forces who surrendered to the Japanese, participated in the infamous “Death March.”
+Over three years later, after the defeat of Japan, the 35 remaining men of the Janesville Tank Company would be released from POW camps and returned home.
 The Company had 114 officers and men when it entered Federal service on 16 Nov.
 1940.

-On 10 April 1942, the Division boarded troop trains at Fort Devens and headed for San Francisco, the last train arriving there on 14 April.
-The 107TH Engineers had already sailed for Europe so the 114TH Engineer Combat Battalion from New England hastily took their place in the 32D Division.
+On 10 April, the Division boarded troop trains at Fort Devens and headed for San Francisco, the last train arriving there on 14 April.
+The 107TH Engineer Combat Battalion had already sailed for Europe, so the 114TH Engineer Combat Battalion from New England hastily took their place in the 32D Division.

 While preparing to embark, the Division picked up some 3,000 replacements, most of these had just finished basic training (the Division was still short around 1,800 men).